adams41/chatims/README.md

 # Chatims

-This Web Chat App allows you to chat with a person while selecting the gender of your partner.
-If both users mutually like each other, they can view each other's profiles.
-Currently, the app is limited to AI interactions, but future updates will enable chatting with random users.
+This Web Chat App allows users to engage in conversations with others, with the option to specify preferences such as gender.
+Currently, interactions are limited to AI-generated responses, but future updates will enable chatting with random users.
+If both users express interest, they can choose to share their profiles with each other.

 ![chatims-dashboard](https://github.com/user-attachments/assets/f312f327-649a-4aee-8c06-90019680badb)